JNK India Limited IPO Review

 Unique Features

-JNK India is recognized as a leading process fired heater company in the nation.
-Their expertise extends to thermal designing, engineering, manufacturing, supplying, installing, and commissioning complex equipment.
-With a strong customer base in India and abroad, they have served 17 customers domestically and seven overseas, including seven out of the twelve oil refining companies in India.
-The company's commitment to innovation is evident in its venture into the renewable energy sector, positioning itself in the third most attractive renewable energy market globally.
-Starting in Fiscal 2022, JNK India has been developing capabilities in onsite hydrogen production and Solar PV-EPC, leveraging the technical know-how of JNK Heaters to tap into the growing renewable energy systems market.
-Their business services are comprehensive, offering feasibility studies, process design, basic and detailed engineering, project management, procurement, shop fabrication, quality control, field erection, supervision, and start-up services.
-JNK India's mission and vision reflect their commitment to sustainable development through technology and engineering, prioritizing safety, cost, quality, and timely execution in all projects.
+JNK India is known to be a leading process-fired heater organisation in the country.
+They are into thermal designing, engineering, manufacturing, supplying, installing, and commissioning of complex equipment.
+They have served 17 customers within India and seven foreign customers, with a strong customer base in both India and abroad, having served seven customers out of the twelve oil refining companies in India.
+Innovation has also been witnessed in the fact that the company has ventured into the renewable energy market, which has positioned it in the third-best market in terms of renewable energy across the world.
+Since Fiscal 2022, JNK India has been building hydrogen production and Solar PV-EPC capabilities on-site, learning from the experience of JNK Heaters to enter the expanding renewable energy systems market.
+Their services in business are extensive, including feasibility studies, process design, basic and detailed engineering, project management, procurement, shop fabrication, quality control, field erection, supervision and start-up services.
+The mission and vision of JNK India are in line with their focus towards sustainable development using technology and engineering, where they value all projects, focusing mainly on safety, cost, quality and timely delivery.

 Investment in Research and Development